Company logo | Codica

 • Charging both for each transaction on a marketplace.

 The commission revenue model works at once and scales perfectly.
 However, you can combine several types of monetization to make your business more profitable.
+After all, it is the most favorable monetization method for marketplaces, and it works perfectly fine for any marketplace type and size.

-Advantages
+Advantages and challenges

 The commission model is helpful when you start a marketplace and try to win your users’ interest and trust.
 After you engage the critical mass, your user base will likely grow exponentially.